ayonli/ngrpc/README.md

 ## Load Balancing and Routing

-If a service is served in multiple apps, NgRPC uses a client-side load balancer to connect to it, the load balancer is configured with a custom routing resolver which automatically redirect traffic for us.
+NgRPC comes with a client-side load balancer, we can set the same service in multiple apps and the internal routing resolver which automatically redirect traffic for us.

 There are three algorithms used based on the `route`: